cysouw/diathesis/text/c02_case.md

  \b.
 Ich esse gerne.
  \c.
 Ich esse von dem Apfel.

-All such prepositional antipassives (see Section \ref{prepositions-sec-accusative-antipassive}) also seem to allow a bare antipassive expression, so they will not be repeated here.
+All such prepositional antipassives, see [@sec:prepositions-accusative-antipassive] also seem to allow a bare antipassive expression, so they will not be repeated here.
 Also, there are verbs with an accusative and a dative argument \Next[a] that allow both to be dropped \Next[b,c].
-These are also discussed elsewhere (see Section \ref{prepositions-sec-dative-antipassive-accusative}) and will not be repeated here.
+These are also discussed elsewhere, see [@sec:prepositions-dative-antipassive-accusative] and will not be repeated here.

 \ex.
  \a.
 Ich backe dir einen Kuchen.
  \b.
 Ich backe einen Kuchen.
  \c.
 Ich backe gerade.

+Adverbials

+\ex.
+ \a.
+Ich sehe das Haus.
+ \b. \?
+Ich sehe.
+ \c.
+Ich sehe gut.

+light verb constructions make it easier to drop? focus on activity/capability

 What is left over is just an apparently very small group of transitive verbs that allow for the accusative to be dropped – and not allow for a (free) dative, nor for a prepositional antipassive.
-These verbs are formally similarly to verbs that allow for an accusative to be added (see [@sec:case-accusative-addition]).
+These verbs are formally similarly to verbs that allow for an accusative to be added, see [@sec:case-accusative-addition].
 The only difference between these two classes is a (rather vague) semantic intuition about whether the intransitive or the transitive meaning is more 'basic'.

 **Attested Verbs**

-- *angreifen, feiern, nerven, rechnen, regieren, stören, studieren, wählen, zählen*
+- *angreifen, feiern, nerven, regieren, stören, studieren, wählen*

 **Examples**

-- Er zählt die Stimmen.
-Er zählt leise vor sich hin.
-- Er hat die Aufgabe im Kopf gerechnet.
-Meine Tochter rechnet gerne.
 - Du störst die Veranstaltung.
-Du störst.
+Du störst hier.
 - Er regiert das Land.
-Die Vernunft regiert.
+Die Vernunft regiert hier.
 - Er studiert den Fahrplan.
 Er studiert von früh bis abends.
+- Der deutsche Staatssekretär nervt den malischen Minister.
+Er nervt.

 ### [ NAA | NA– ] Accusative drop + accusative {#sec:case-double-accusative-drop}